agoncal/agoncal-training-javaee6-advanced/before/01-Forge/README.md

 * Implement `Serializable`
 * Use the `@XmlRootElement` JAXB annotation
-* Use of Bean Validation constraint
+* Use of Bean Validation constraints
 * Optimistic locking with `@Version`

 ## JSF Backing Beans